-A TMDL has been developed for segment 104611 of Panther Creek, which is approximately 7.6 kilometers long from its headwaters near Canton to the Big Black River as shown in Figure 2.
-Segment 104611 is listed on the Mississippi 2008 Section 303(d) List of Impaired Water Bodies for pathogens.
-There is one NPDES permitted wastewater treatment facility which serves the Lake Caroline Development in the watershed.
+A TMDL has been developed for segment MS417HE of Hays Creek, which is approximately 16.8 miles from its headwaters to the confluence with the Big Black River as shown in Figure 2.
+Segment MS417HE is listed as monitored the Mississippi 2004 Section 303(d) List of Impaired Water Bodies for biological impairment and pathogens.
 The fecal coliform data that were recently collected for this segment are listed in Section 2.2.

 Figure 2.
-Panther Creek Watershed Segment
+Hays Creek Watershed Segment

-The mass balance method is an applicable method for TMDL development when the water quality data are collected in a manner consistent with the water quality standards, (5 samples collected within a 30 day period).
+The mass balance method is an applicable method for TMDL development when the water quality data are collected in a manner consistent with the water quality standards, that is at least 5 samples collected within a 30 day period.
 The mass balance method requires water quality data and flow data.
-The water body segment is shown in Figure 3.
-The TMDL for segment 104611 was developed using the mass balance method with water quality data from Station PAN1-6.
-The average flow of 42.82 cfs was found in the National Hydrology Dataset.
+The water body segment along with the location of the water quality gage and flow gage is shown in Figure 3.
+The TMDL for segment MS417HE was developed using the mass balance method with water quality data from Station 3 and flow data from USGS flow gage 07287150.

 Figure 3.
-Panther Creek Segment with Water Quality Gage
+Hays Creek Segment with the Water Quality and Flow Gages

-The Panther Creek segment is in Hydrologic Unit Code (HUC) 08060202 in central Mississippi.
-The watershed is approximately 83.7 square kilometers (32.3 square miles) and is primarily rural.
-Forest and pasture are the dominant land uses within the watershed.
+The Hays Creek segment is in Hydrologic Unit Code (HUC) 08060201 in central Mississippi.
+The watershed is approximately 49,842 acres and is primarily rural.
+Pasture/Grass is the dominant land use within the watershed.